-Are you inspired to try volleyball?
-Or maybe you are a expert already?
+Are you inspired to try baseball?
+Or maybe you are an expert already?
 Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on firstname.lastname@example.org.

 See our full list of activity guides for more inspiration.